Our Star-Spangled Story

 • Our Star-Spangled Story Answer Key and Literature Guide – answer key plus notes and discussion questions for the eight storybooks

-All of these books except the Answer Key and Literature Guide are very attractively illustrated and printed in full color.
+All these books except the Answer Key and Literature Guide are very attractively illustrated and printed in full color.
 The first four books are hardcover.
-If you are teaching more than one student, each of them needs only an additional student workbook.
+If you are teaching more than one student, each one needs only an additional student workbook.

-The two course books together have 30 units, with three lessons per unit.
-The intent is for lessons to take place three days per week, but parents can spread lessons out over five days if they wish to do so.
+The two coursebooks together have 30 units, with three lessons per unit.
+The intent is for lessons to take place three days per week, but parents can spread lessons out over five days if they wish.

 Under Lesson Activities are three or four of the following: map activities (using maps at the front and back of each book), Rhythms and Rhymes activities, a page in the student workbook to complete, a storybook to be read, and pages in the timeline book to explore.